Douglas Ross (Scottish politician): Leadership of the Scottish Conservatives

 In January 2022, after Ross called for the resignation of Prime Minister Boris Johnson amid the Downing Street party scandal, Jacob Rees-Mogg, Leader of the House of Commons, commented: "I don't think Douglas Ross is a big figure.
 I think Alister Jack is a really serious and senior figure."
 It was then reported that Ross had sent in a letter of no-confidence in Boris Johnson to the 1922 Committee.
 Less than two months later, in response to the invasion of Ukraine, Ross announced that he had withdrawn his letter, saying “the middle of an international crisis is not the time to be discussing resignations”.
 Despite this, he was one of four of the six Scottish Conservative MPs who voted against Johnson in the June confidence vote, though stressed he had not resubmitted his letter.

 After poor results in the 2022 Scottish local elections, Ross said he intended to remain as leader.
+Under him, on 12 October 2023, fellow MP Lisa Cameron defected to the Conservatives, becoming the first elected representative to cross the floor to a unionist party from the Scottish National Party.
+She cited a "toxic and bullying" culture in her former party that led to her defection hours before the result of her re-election contest.

+On 6 June 2024, weeks before the 2024 UK general election, it was announced that Ross would be standing in Aberdeenshire North and Moray East.
+David Duguid, since 2017 the MP for the predecessor seat, had been "deselected" the night before despite being previously adopted as the candidate.
+Duguid, who would miss out on a £14,700 redundancy as a result, was in hospital at the time, but said he had been "looking forward to campaigning" in the election.
+Ross was criticised by members of his party, and by other parties, for the move.
+On 10 June 2024, Ross announced that he would resign as leader of the Scottish Conservatives following the 2024 general election, and also as an MSP if he was re-elected as MP in the election.
+He was not elected, being defeated by the SNP's Seamus Logan who took the seat with a majority of 942 votes.

+Post-leadership

+In March 2025, Ross announced that he would be standing down as an MSP at the 2026 Scottish Parliament election, in order to focus on his campaign for the Next general election, due in 2029.